kekmodel/FixMatch-pytorch/README.md

 |:---|:---:|:---:|:---:|
 |Paper (RA) | 51.15 ± 1.75 | 71.71 ± 0.11 | 77.40 ± 0.12 |
 |This code | - | - | - |

-\* Results of this code were evaluated on 1 run.

 ## References
 - Unofficial PyTorch implementation of MixMatch: A Holistic Approach to Semi-Supervised Learning (https://github.com/YU1ut/MixMatch-pytorch)